 - a.
 Only current playing members of a club shall be eligible to represent that club.
-It is the responsibility of the team captain to know the current Rules that apply to the team and to have a copy of them for reference. - b.
+It is the responsibility of the team captain to know the current Rules that apply to the team, and to have a copy of them for reference. - b.
+In any given league, no player shall play for more than one team, or for more than one club, during a season.
 This rule does not preclude a player from participating in more than one league during a season, or from playing for another club in a different league. - c.
-On the day any match is played, each player shall comply with the appropriate handicap restriction from the following. - (1) Short Croquet Restricted League.
-At least half of the games played by each team must be played by players with Short Croquet handicaps of 6 or above, subject to (d) below. - (2) Short Croquet Open League.
-There is no handicap restriction.

-- d.
-Short Croquet Restricted League.
-If a player has played for at least half of the team's games during the season but their Short Croquet handicap has improved to a level below 6, then any games played by that player in a play-off or final match will be counted as having been played by a high handicapper. - e.
-Every player must have a properly assessed Short Croquet handicap, except that where a player does not have a Short Croquet handicap, the initial handicap is to be taken from the player's Association Croquet handicap according to Table 1 in Appendix 2.
-Each player is responsible for ensuring that his/her handicap is correct on the Croquet England website. - f.
-Each player is required to play every game at his/her correct handicap.
-If it should come to light during or after a match that a player's declared handicap in any game was above the correct value, each such game shall be deemed to have been lost by the maximum margin. - g.
-Where a player is a member of a team for which he/she is not eligible under (a) to (d) above, all of the games involving that player shall be deemed to have been lost by the maximum margin. - h.
-A CA handicapper, who is a member of a team, may not alter the handicap of a member of the opposition without that player's consent.
+Handicaps.
+On the day any match is played, each player shall comply with the appropriate handicap restriction from the following. - (1) Short Croquet League (Open).
+There is no handicap restriction. - (2) Short Croquet League (Restricted).
+At least half of the games played by each team must be played by players with Short Croquet handicaps of 6 or above, subject to (d) below. - d.
+Short Croquet League (Restricted).
+Where a player has played for a team in at least half of the team's matches during the season but the player's Short Croquet handicap has improved to a level below 6, any games played by that player in a play-off or final match shall be counted as having been played by a high-handicapper. - e.
+Every player must have a properly assessed Short Croquet handicap.
+Where a player does not have a Short Croquet handicap, the initial handicap is to be taken from the player's Association Croquet handicap according to Table 1 in Appendix 2.
+Each player is responsible for ensuring that the SC handicap on the Croquet England website is correct. - f.
+Each player is required to play every game at the correct handicap.
+If it should come to light at any stage, during or after a match, that a player's declared handicap in any game was above the correct value, each such game shall be deemed to have been lost by the maximum margin. - g.
+Where a player is a member of a team for which the player is not eligible under (a) to (d) above, all of the games involving that player shall be deemed to have been lost by the maximum margin. - h.
+A National handicapper, being a member of a team, may not alter the handicap of a member of the opposition without that player's consent.